 Picture this… Employees are wandering the aisles of your warehouse, trying to find an inventory item to complete a shipment that must go out today.
 Unfortunately, the item appears to be either out of stock or has been placed in the wrong section of your facility.
-The problem is your manual records are incorrect so you have no way of knowing.
+The problem is your employees don’t use a handheld inventory device, and because of the lack of a barcoding system your manual records are incorrect and you have no way of knowing.

 The bottom line… Quickly locating and picking inventory is a challenge.
 And your current equipment and processes are not helping matters.